hiroaki-yamamoto/promise-process/README.md

 ## Installation
 There are 2 ways:

-* Running `npm install promise-process` tries to get the latest stable version and this is the recommended way to get this script.
+* Running `npm install simple-process` tries to get the latest stable version and this is the recommended way to get this script.
 * Cloning this repo is the secondary way to use this scipt, but its un-stability is the notable point.